top of page

 Dynamic and Non-equilibrium Thermochemical Synthesis

-We are interested in non-equilibrium and dynamic chemical processes combined with novel reactor designs to synthesize value-added chemicals from carbonaceous gaseous feedstocks, such as methane and carbon dioxide.
-In parallel, we explore the dynamic catalysis phenomena occurring during the temporal and spatial evolution of temperature under non-equilibrium conditions, which influence surface strain, catalyst/support interactions, active sites, and more.
-This knowledge can be applied to a wide range of thermochemical reactions, including oxygenates and nitrogen oxide conversions.
+We are interested in non-equilibrium and dynamic chemical processes, combined with novel reactor designs, to synthesize value-added chemicals from abundant feedstocks such as methane and nitrogen.
+In parallel, we investigate dynamic catalytic phenomena that arise during the temporal and spatial evolution of temperature under non-equilibrium conditions, which affect surface strain, catalyst-support interactions, active sites, and more.
+This understanding can be broadly applied to various thermochemical reactions, including the conversion of hydrocarbons, oxygenates, and nitrogen oxides.

-The exponential demand for lithium batteries has made critical elements such as lithium, cobalt, and nickel a sustainability priority.
-However, a significant portion of lithium-ion batteries are not properly recycled due to the lack of effective methods.
-In our lab, we focus on electrified pyrometallurgy and electrometallurgy for efficient lithium recovery and selective separation of transition metals.
-Additionally, we investigate electrothermal and electrochemical techniques for extracting critical metals, minerals, and materials from both natural and waste resources.
+The exponential growth in demand for lithium batteries has made critical elements such as lithium, manganese, cobalt, and nickel a sustainability priority.
+However, a large portion of lithium-ion batteries are not properly recycled due to the lack of efficient recovery methods.
+In our lab, we focus on electrified pyrometallurgy and electrometallurgy for effective lithium recovery and selective separation of transition metals.
+We also explore electrothermal and electrochemical techniques to extract critical minerals, metals, and materials from both natural and waste resources.

 Picture2.png